daiyaanarfeen/Pintos/doc/project1.md

 /* This function is modified to initialize load_average, priority_index, total_ready_threads, and the lists in priority_list;
 void thread_init(void);

+/* The list of treads that have run in the past 4 ticks */ static struct list active_threads;

 /* The following functions are slightly modified to increment/decrement total_ready_threads when appropriate*/ void thread_unblock(struct thread *t);
 void thread_block(void);